susmit31/obsidian/English.md

 		- A *searing* indictment of the government
 ---
 - **Motorcade** - procession of motor vehicles (e.g. the outgoing president was given a grand farewell with a ceremonial motorcade)
 - **Gamut** - range / spectrum (e.g. she experienced the full gamut of human emotions.
-We have discuss the entire gamut )
+We have discussed the entire gamut of IR theories.)
 - **Scrumptious** - delectable / delightful (e.g. we went to Secret Recipe and had a scrumptious lava cake with ice cream; a scrumptious place; her book was filled with scrumptious details)
 - **Spiffy** - smart (e.g. he's looking really spiffy in that outfit)
 ---